 As treasurer and board member, Betsy oversees the financial health and management of Give Sight Global.
 She manages all charitable contributions, reporting, expenses, and donation receipts for the 501(c)(3).

 Originally from Plattsmouth, Nebraska, Betsy attended the University of Nebraska-Lincoln where she earned a B.S. in psychology with a minor in music and piano performance.
-Outside of work, Betsy stays busy homeschooling her two children and volunteering with American Heritage Girls, where she’s founded multiple new Omaha troops and serves as Troop Coordinator.
+Outside of work, Betsy stays busy homeschooling her two children, serving in her church, and volunteering with American Heritage Girls, where she’s founded multiple new troops and currently serves as Troop Coordinator.
 She is proud to be a part of the Give Sight Global team and has experienced the mission’s positive impacts in her own day-to-day life.

 Steven Stratman is an attorney with a practice focused on health care employment law, medical practice entities, business law, and real estate law.
 Mr. Stratman is a Director of Wiss, Janney, Elstner, a national Engineering and Architectural firm headquartered in Northbrook, Illinois, and also serves as an Adjunct Faculty Member at Midland University in Fremont, Nebraska, where he is an Instructor in Business Law, Business Ethics and other subjects.
 Prior to his current private practice, he served as the Deputy General Counsel of First Data Corporation, a global payment processing, and financial services company as well as a partner at Kutak Rock, a national law firm headquartered in Omaha, Nebraska.